Reggie Langhorne: Regular season

+Playoffs

 After NFL

-Reggie opened up a bar and grille in Newport News, VA which he later sold.
+Langhorne opened up a bar and grille in Newport News, Virginia which he later sold.
 He now resides in the Cleveland, Ohio area and is a sales and leasing professional at Serpentini Chevrolet in Westlake, while still a part of the NFL as an inspector on Sundays and a Sports Analyst for CBS WOIO Cleveland.

 During the NFL season, Langhorne is a weekly panelist on the local television pre-game show "Tailgate 19", on Cleveland CBS affiliate WOIO.